A stir-fry of pineapple, chicken and peppers in a sweet and sticky sauce that is served over a bed of rice.

 Cook chicken.
 In a large skillet over medium-high heat, add the cooking oil and spread it out.
 Season the chicken with salt and pepper and then add it to the pan.
-Cook the chicken for 6 to 8 minutes, stirring occasionally, until the chicken is cooked through.
+Cook the chicken for 6 to 8 minutes, stirring occasionally, until the chicken is cooked through, then set aside covered.

 Sauté peppers and spices.
-Make room on the pan for the bell peppers and add to the pan, cook for 3 to 4 minutes or until tender.
+In a medium frying pan, add a little olive oil then the diced bell peppers and cook for about 3 minutes or until tender.
 Then add the minced ginger, garlic and jalapeño and cook for about 30 seconds longer; stirring occasionally with a wooden spatula.
 When the pepper mixture has cooked, combine with the cooked chicken.